Feature First

 Share:

 Based in Sydney, Australia.
 Sameer created Feature First with friends out of a passion for films in June 2023.
 He currently manages the news reporting, maintains the website frontend and creates graphics for Facebook and Instagram.
-He is also studying a Bachelor of Media and Communications.
 You can find Sameer re-watching his favourite film trailers.